nishashukla1987/Web_components/README.md

 # Web_components

-Creating small web components by using some APIs like News
+Creating small web components by using some APIs like News api News api Developer plan will not works on git hub pages.